zuozhenggh/learning-library/solutions-library/cloud-data-platform/oml-sql-developer/oml-sql-developer.md

     ![](./images/20.png " ")

 4. You will download a dataset file from this workshop to load into OML.
 You can download it by right clicking on the following text link and selecting **Save link as**.
-Keep the default options when downloading: [Download ML-Prediction-Models.json here](https://objectstorage.us-ashburn-1.oraclecloud.com/p/oaoaQIJWKEKsh0QaEnJfcJ5A7tak48DxjpeCQBSfSJk/n/c4u03/b/solutions-library/o/ML-Prediction-Models.json).
-Then, open your browser window again back to the OML page.
+Keep the default options when downloading: <a href="./files/ML-Prediction-Models.json" download="ML-Prediction-Models.json" target="\_blank"> Download ML-Prediction-Models.json here </a>

 5. Click **Import** and select **ML-Prediction-Models.json** that you just downloaded.